-And that’s a big reason why the ACT and SAT are still important: scholarships.
+And that’s a big reason why the ACT and SAT are still important.

 Why the ACT and SAT Matter at Test-Optional Colleges

-An ACT score of 22 or higher should also waive most 2- and 4-year college applicants out of freshmen year remedial classes, the high school do-over classes that cost money, offer no college credit, and decrease the likelihood of college graduation.
+There is also the issue of class placement.
+Some universities require aspiring engineering majors to have at least a 24 on their ACT.
+And an ACT score of 22 or higher should waive most two- and four-year college applicants out of freshmen year remedial classes, the high school do-over classes that cost money, offer no college credit, and shrink the likelihood of college graduation.